terracottahaniwa/apply-lora-block-weight/README.md

 # apply_block_weight
 ## What is this?
 This is a utility to apply LoRA Block Weight (lbw) to LoRA for sd1.5 and export to a new safetensors.
+Currently only 17 or 26 layers are supported.
 ## Install
 ```
 python -m venv venv